 Narrowband Direct Printing (NBDP)

-NBDP (also known as radio telex) uses HF channels of 0.5 kHz using FSK modulation and supports low speed data transmissions (100 bps) in the maritime mobile service bands within 1.6-26.5 MHz., NBDP is an element of GMDSS and can be used as the text-based distress follow-up communications and general communications between ship-to-ship, ship-to-shore and shore-to-ship.
+NBDP (also known as radio telex) uses HF channels of 0.5 kHz using FSK modulation and supports low speed data transmissions (100 bps) in the maritime mobile service bands within 1.6-26.5 MHz.
+NBDP can be used as the text-based general communications between ship-to-ship, ship-to-shore and shore-to-ship.

-NBDP has been removed from Regulation 10 SOLAS IV in the Jan 2024 changes as part of the modernisation of GMDSS.
+NBDP has been removed from Regulation 10 SOLAS IV in the Jan 2024 as part of the modernisation of GMDSS.
+NBDP is no longer used for distress follow-up communications but can still be used for MSI transmission.

+The characteristics of the NBDP equipment are described in Recommendations ITU-R M.476, ITU-R M.625 and ITU-R M.627.
+Operational procedures for the use of direct-printing telegraph equipment in the maritime mobile service are described in Recommendations ITU-R M.492.

+Technical characteristics for a HF NBDP system for promulgation of high seas maritime safety information are described in Recommendation ITU-R M.688 “Technical characteristics for a high frequency direct-printing telegraph system for promulgation of high seas and NAVTEX-type maritime safety information”.

 Navigational Telex (NAVTEX)

-NAVTEX is an international automated system for instantly distributing MSI such as maritime navigational warnings, weather forecasts and warnings, and SAR related information from shore to ship.
+NAVTEX is an international automated system for distributing MSI such as maritime navigational warnings, weather forecasts and warnings, and SAR related information from shore to ship by means of narrow-band direct-printing telegraphy.

 A NAVTEX receiver is installed on the ship’s bridge.
 NAVTEX messages are broadcast in English on the international frequency 518 kHz, with national broadcasts on frequency 490 kHz and 4209.5 kHz in the local language.
 The messages are coded with the transmitting stations, type of messages, and the serial number of the message.
 The time of broadcasts are internationally co-ordinated by NAVAREA & METAREA Coordinators.

+Operational and technical characteristics for MF NAVTEX are described in Recommendation ITU-R M.540 “Operational and technical characteristics for an automated direct-printing telegraph system for promulgation of navigational and meteorological warnings and urgent information to ships”.
+Technical characteristics for HF NAVTEX are described in Recommendation ITU-R M.688.

 Navigational Data (NAVDAT)

 NAVDAT is an MF and HF radio system, for broadcast and automatic reception of MSI and SAR related information from shore-to-ship by means of digital modulation.

-WRC-12 approved the worldwide exclusive usage of the frequency band 495 - 505 kHz for the maritime mobile service.
+Channel bandwidths can be 1, 3, 5, or 10kHz.WRC-12 approved the worldwide exclusive usage of the frequency band 495 - 505 kHz for the maritime mobile service.
 The NAVDAT system utilizes an OFDM modulation in this 10 kHz bandwidth which provides a flow rate of about 15/25 Kbit/s (more than 300 times the NAVTEX transmission), featuring:

 Possibility to transmit any type of text, graphs, pictures, data etc with encryption if required;